endlesslycurious/advent-of-code/2023/00/day00.md

 - `build` to build the project.
 - `run` to run the program.
 - `all` to do all of the above!

+## Problem
+The problem statement from Advent of Code would go here..